-LAHC partners with contractors to deliver this high volume of maintenance work within strict timeframes that meets stringent requirements.
+We partner with contractors to deliver this high volume of maintenance work within strict timeframes, and to meet stringent requirements.
 That’s why we have compliance officers in the field every day checking the work of our contractors.

 We’re committed to maintaining our properties, with most of the maintenance work being undertaken by local tradespersons and local disability providers, as well as Aboriginal-owned businesses, who play an important role in the delivery of property maintenance and garden services.

-LAHC has firm budgets for maintenance and is required to closely manage its finances to ensure LAHC remains viable and responsive to the safety and maintenance requirements of the portfolio.
-This means that some maintenance work needs to prioritised.
+We have firm budgets for maintenance and are required to closely manage our finances to ensure LAHC remains viable and responsive to the safety and maintenance requirements of the portfolio.

-Timing of repairs and maintenance jobs are determined in a fair and equitable way with a priority focus on safety, security or resident wellbeing.
-Planned maintenance is non-urgent work, such as painting, replacing floor coverings and upgrading kitchens or bathrooms.
+To do this, the timing of repairs and maintenance jobs is determined in a fair and equitable way with a priority focus on safety, security or resident wellbeing.

 Greater investment in social housing maintenance

-The NSW Government's has also made additional investment into social housing maintenance, in response to the COVID-19 pandemic.
+The NSW Government has also made additional investment into social housing maintenance, in response to the COVID-19 pandemic.

 - $200 million in the 2020-21 NSW Budget.
 Of this, $160 million was allocated to LAHC to undertake capital works on homes in our portfolio, and $40 million distributed to community housing providers (CHPs) for maintenance on properties owned by LAHC but managed by the CHPs.
-As at the end of June 2021 more than 6,600 social homes across NSW have already benefitted from improvements
+As of June 2021, more than 6,600 social homes across NSW have benefitted from improvements

-- An additional $47.133 million was invested into an enhanced cleaning program for social housing properties between April 2020 and June 2021.
-A further $12.27 million investment is now being rolled out to continue to provide these additional cleaning services in properties until the end of December 2021
+- An additional $59.4 million was invested into an enhanced cleaning program for social housing properties between April 2020 and December 2021.
+A further $1.669 million investment has been approved to extend the program to February 2022.

 Responsive repairs are for urgent maintenance, such as a leaking pipe or a broken window.

-If it is decided that repairs are needed, the work is generally undertaken between 4 hours and 20 days.
+If they determine repairs are needed, the work is generally undertaken between 4 hours and 20 days.

 A maintenance request can be made by another person on behalf of the tenant or the private owners of an adjoining property, especially when dealing with vegetation issues.

 Maintaining a large property portfolio is costly work.
-Planned maintenance is non-urgent work or replacement of an item within your home, such as painting, replacing floor coverings or upgrading kitchens or bathrooms.
+Planned maintenance is non-urgent work or replacement of an item within a property, such as painting, replacing floor coverings or upgrading kitchens or bathrooms.

 To ensure efficiency and value for money, these maintenance or upgrade jobs are scheduled and packaged into works programs.
 The timeframes for this non-urgent work can be up to 12 months for completion.